-Community leader and heart transplant recipient Ray Harmon announces campaign for Milwaukee Aldermanic District 9
+Community leader and long-time public servant Ray Harmon has formed a campaign for Milwaukee Common Council in Aldermanic District 9 against incumbent Alderperson Robert Puente.

 “I am very excited to officially announce my campaign,” Harmon said.
 “I have met with residents, business owners, municipal employees and faith leaders to discuss the issues and challenges we are facing on Milwaukee’s Northwest Side.”